Eric Bogosian: Television

 In television, Bogosian is best known for his starring role as Captain Danny Ross in the series Law & Order: Criminal Intent.
 In addition, he has appeared as a guest star on dramas and in 1994 created with Steven Spielberg the series High Incident for ABC television.
 He portrayed Barney Greenwald, defense attorney, in the TV film The Caine Mutiny Court Martial.
 He also appeared in the episode "His Story" on Scrubs as Dr. Cox's therapist and was recurring character Lawrence Boyd in Billions second season.
-In 1993, Bogosian played the role of Stan Paxton, Larry's ex standup partner in the series 'The Larry Sanders Show'.
+In 1993, Bogosian played the role of Stan Paxton, Larry's ex-standup partner in the series 'The Larry Sanders Show'.
 He has also appeared in HBO's show Succession as Senator Gil Eavis, and in the main cast of the AMC show Interview with the Vampire as Daniel Molloy, the reporter who interviews the titular vampire.
+Bogosian’s "incredible performance" during the show’s second season was highlighted by Ro Rusak of Nerdist in their Best TV and Film Moments of 2024.
+That role was particular important to Bogosian as he was a long term fan of vampire genre- "When I first came to New York as a young theatre intern, Frank Langella was doing Dracula on Broadway.
+I was there with a girlfriend, and we were probably in the last row of the balcony.
+And I felt like he was breathing down my neck.
+That power, that energy that he could create, thrilled me."
+That titillating thrill embedded itself deep into Bogosian, awakening an inclination toward the vampire's allure that has persisted for decades.
+"I love the eroticism of vampire stuff.
+I love these movies and plays more than anything.
+I petitioned Francis Ford Coppola to be in his Dracula, but unfortunately, I wasn't a big enough star," Bogosian shrugs.
+"But he did invite me to the set, and I got to hang around with him and look at all the storyboards for that movie.
+That was really exciting."
+As the years went on, Bogosian's fascination crystallized into a specific desire for his career: One way or another, he was determined to play a vampire.
+"It's just always on my mind," Bogosian smiles.
+"I think there's something about the power of a vampire.
+And hey, the biting the neck stuff is just sexy to me, so that doesn't hurt."

 Books

 Bogosian is the author of three novels published by Simon & Schuster: Mall, Wasted Beauty, and Perforated Heart.
 All of his dramatic work is in print, published by Theater Communication Group.
-In 2015, he published Operation Nemesis: The Secret Plot that Avenged the Armenian Genocide, a history of Operation Nemesis which involved a group of Armenian assassins who set out to avenge the deaths of the one and a half million victims of the Armenian genocide.
+In 2015, Little, Brown published Operation Nemesis: The Secret Plot that Avenged the Armenian Genocide, a history of Operation Nemesis, which involved a group of Armenian assassins who set out to avenge the deaths of the one and a half million victims of the Armenian genocide.